Disclaimers: See Chapter Part 1

 The two warriors smiled.

 "You're okay, and tell your father we said hello."
-Gabrielle replied.
+Gabrielle said, briskly.

-The women turned to face him, and Gabrielle pegged him as the first man she had attack after she flipped off of Argo II.
+The women turned to espy him, and Gabrielle pegged him as the first man she had attacked after she flipped off of Argo II.

-Next, Tanya began walking over towards him.
+Next, Tanya began walking towards him.
 "Jargas, it's cool.
 I've made a terrible mistake."

 "No, Jargas.
-They're heroes." she tried to reason again while totally forgetting who she was pretending to be.
-"They are Xena, and Gabrielle."
+They're heroes."
+She tried to reason with him, totally forgetting who she was pretending to be.
+"They are Xena and Gabrielle."

 "Wait, I thought you were Xena?"

-"I apologize Jargas, but I lied.
-I'm not Xena, my real name's Tanya, and I want to fight for what's right.
+"I apologize, Jargas.
+I lied.
+I'm not Xena.
+My real name's Tanya, and I want to fight for what's right.
 I want us all to fight for the Greater Good."
-Tanya said.

 Tanya nodded vigorously.